honeybadger-io/honeybadger-node/README.md

 Clone the repo, and then `npm install`.
 Now you should be able to run `npm test`.

+## Releasing

+Releasing is done with two commands: `npm version` and `npm publish`. **Both commands should be used with care.** The `npm publish` command publishes to NPM.

+To perform a full release:

+1. With a clean working tree, use `npm version [new version]` to bump the version, commit the changes, tag the release, and push to GitHub.
+See `npm help version` for documentation.

+2. To publish the release, use `npm publish`.
+See `npm help publish` for documentation.

 ### License

 The Honeybadger gem is MIT licensed.
 See the [LICENSE](https://raw.github.com/honeybadger-io/honeybadger-node/master/LICENSE) file in this repository for details.